Quiz: The Language of Safety Signs

 3. Prohibition signs

-Тhese signs caution us against doing something which might be dangerous in the given circumstances.
-As shown in the third picture, it is prohibited to walk there.
+Тhese signs caution us against doing something which might be dangerous or forbidden in a given place or circumstance.
+As shown in the third picture, it is prohibited to walk, enter, eat, smoke, take pictures and so on in certain places.

 4. Hazard signs

-You’ve probably noticed that each type of safety signs has a certain shape.
-This makes the sign recognizable without even seeing the pictogram on it.
+You’ve probably noticed that safety signs have very specific, often repeating shapes.
+This makes the category of each sign recognizable without the need to see the pictogram on it.
+They are as follows:

 Triangle – Warning signs